sunfishcode/origin/example-crates/tiny/README.md

 This crate is similar to the [origin-start example], except that doesn't print any output, and enables optimizations for small code size.
 To produce a small binary, compile with `--release`.
+And experimentally, on this example program, the BFD linker produces smaller output than gold, lld, or mold.

 To produce an even smaller binary, use `objcopy` to remove the `.eh_frame` and `.comment` sections: